lachlan-ibm/pyivia/docs/index.rst

 log forwarding.The WebSEAL, Access Control and Federation modules are responsible for configuring their respective API.

 Changes are published using the ``system.restartshutdown`` module, which is capable of publishing changes for both Container and Appliance deployment architectures.
-Note for Container architectures pyISVA is NOT capable of managing the runtime containers.
+Note for Container architectures pyIVIA is NOT capable of managing the runtime containers.

 .. toctree::
     :maxdepth: 2
-    :caption: pyISVA modules
+    :caption: pyIVIA modules

     factory
     systemsettings